 5. Engage in self-reflection

-This can take many forms: journalling, quiet time, meditation, inspirational reading, etc. But consider that you could use some guidance and training in this department.
+This can take many forms: journalling, quiet time, meditation, inspirational reading, etc. But consider that you could use some guidance and training in this department, just as you would train any other skill.
 Also consider experiential personal growth opportunities: one that we can recommend is the Landmark Forum.

 This is not just referring to watching yourself dance on video – it also applies to social behaviour.
 It is possible that your best intentions are actually backfiring, but without external feedback, you might continue damaging your dancing, your relationships or your personal reputation.
 Failure is feedback, and deserves to be analyzed without judgement.
 Check out this powerful article: Dancing With a Growth Mindset